Innovative Agriculture Irrigation Services Provider

 Adam Szweras is a securities law partner with Fogler, Rubinoff LLP in Toronto and Chairman of FMI, a Toronto-based merchant bank and brokerage firm.
 His law practice focuses on financings and going public transactions, and in his banking practice, he works closely to build, invest in and develop emerging business.
 He represents and sits on the boards of several mid-market public companies and assists companies in listing on the TSX, TSXV and CSE.
 He has particular expertise with cross border mid-market transactions and often acts as a strategic advisor to his clients.

-Szweras works with public and private companies active in cannabis markets in Canada and the US as well as companies with businesses in energy transmission, oil and gas, alternative energy, technology and food producers.
+Szweras works with public and private companies in energy transmission, oil and gas, alternative energy, technology and food production.
 He has experience in representing clients in Canada, the US, South America, China and South Asia.
 He joined Fogler, Rubinoff LLP and founded the Foundation Markets Group in 2006.
 He was called to the Ontario Bar in 1996 and has authored numerous papers and articles relating to Canadian and foreign securities and corporate law.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.